lachlangrose/GeoTrace/README.md

 If you found this tool useful, please cite *Thiele et al., 2017*.
 The publication (currently in prep.) also contains a more detailed description of the methods employed by this plugin.

-Thiele, ST., Grose, L., Samsu, A., Micklethwaite, S., Vollgger, SA. & Cruden, S., 2017, 'A computer-assisted approach to structural interpretation of point clouds and rasters', Journal TBA
+Thiele, ST., Grose, L., Samsu, A., Micklethwaite, S., Vollgger, SA. & Cruden, S., 2017, 'Rapid, semi-automatic fracture and contact mapping for the digital age', (In prep.)